Suzhou-Tongyuan/UnzipLoops.jl/README.md

 This package might never exists if I had known the [MappedArrays] + [StructArrays] solutions provided in the [ANN post].
-But it turns out this package is (a little bit) superior to those alternatives speaking of the performance, see benchmark results in [benchmarks].
+But it turns out this package is (a little bit) superior to those alternatives speaking of the performance, see benchmark results in [mydot benchmarks](benchmarks/mydot.jl).

 [MappedArrays]: https://github.com/JuliaArrays/MappedArrays.jl
 [StructArrays]: https://github.com/JuliaArrays/StructArrays.jl